 However, if you are more interested on an academic level, you will notice greater differences in the language of poetry and literature, and you will have to consider whether you prefer Muslim literature or Hindu literature.
 However, if you find yourself in a bind and can’t decide - and don’t mind studying on the other side of the Pond - the University of Texas offers combined Hindi-Urdu language programs.

 If you choose Hindi, it’s probably best to stick with the standardised version.
 Everyone in the Hindi Belt and much of North India will understand standardised Hindi, and if you are moving to India you will soon pick up the local dialect - it’s easier to find Hindi lessons near you than a teacher who speaks Awadhi or Bundeli.

-However, if you are moving to Fiji or the Andaman Islands, finding a tutor who can teach you the local Creole is the way to go – maybe you can find Fiji Hindi classes online to help you out.
+However, if you are moving to Fiji or the Andaman Islands, finding a tutor who can teach you the local Creole is the way to go - maybe you can find Fiji Hindi speaking course online to help you out.

 Whichever you choose, when learning Hindi, make certain that your teacher or language coach speaks Hindi as his or her mother tongue.
 Many Indians understand Hindi (Bollywood again) but didn’t grow up speaking it.
 They might have a good grasp of Hindi vocabulary, maybe even speak it relatively fluently, but they won’t know the finer points of grammar and idiom the way a native speaker would.